Tulisa Contostavlos has told a court that a celebrity blogger she is accused of assaulting had a "strange obsession" with her.

-Giving evidence today, she described the incident as nothing more than a "playground slanging match" which had been used as part of Mr Morgan's "vendetta" against her.
+Giving evidence, the singer described the incident as nothing more than a "playground slanging match" which had been used as part of Mr Morgan's "vendetta" against her.

 "I cannot believe it has been taken to this point and I'm standing here today."

 Tulisa, who is nicknamed The Female Boss, said Mr Morgan had attempted to follow her back to her Winnebago at the festival after she had watched a performance by Beyonce when she asked him to stop.

 "There was a point that I swore," she added.